 Hotspots checkout for 14 days with no renewals.
 Any Wixom Library cardholder who is 18 and older and has a card in good standing may checkout a hotspot.
 Patrons must sign the Mobile Wi-Fi HotSpot policy prior to checking out a device.
-Cardholders may check out one (1) hotspot one (1) time per month.
+Cardholders must wait two (2) days upon returning a hotspot to check out another device.
 Limit one (1) hotspot per library card.

 What checks out with the hotspot?

 The hotspot checks out in a plastic container with the following items: mobile hotspot, a micro-USB cord, AC charger with USB port, instructions, a copy of the Mobile Wi-Fi Hotspot policy and a copy of the Public Internet Access Policy.